 Search for answers or browse our knowledge base.

-Broken Gate Flange
+Broken Bolt-On Flange

 A Bolt-On flange can break due to improper removal, application, or storage of the gate and gate posts.
 If the flange breaks, you may see damage shown in one of two ways; broken or sheared screw(s) or a broken flange tab.

-Broken or sheared screws
+Broken or Sheared Screws

 Drill new holes and re-attach the flange to your gate post.